Get started with a few quick questions

 (Sources: Curotec, Index.dev, Bluelight, Adra Tech Systems, 2025)

-Peru and Colombia share the same time zone advantage (UTC-5 = EST), but Peru's rates start 30-40% lower for senior talent.
-Companies prioritizing budget efficiency with East Coast alignment won't find a stronger value proposition in the region.
+Peru and Colombia share the same time zone advantage (UTC-5 = EST).
+Peru's senior rates run roughly 20-35% lower than Colombia's at mid-to-senior ranges, though Colombia extends further into premium pricing for specialized talent.
+Companies prioritizing budget efficiency with East Coast alignment won't find a stronger value proposition than Peru at entry and mid-senior bands.

 Peru's Ley de Protección de Datos Personales (Law 29733) establishes data privacy requirements similar to GDPR.
 The framework was significantly strengthened in March 2025 through Supreme Decree No. 016-2024-JUS, which completely replaced the 2013 regulations.
 Key changes include mandatory Data Protection Officer (DPO) appointments (phased by company size through 2028), a 48-hour breach notification requirement, and expanded territorial scope covering foreign companies serving Peruvian customers.
 The updated regulation also addresses AI, digital transformation, and digital economy considerations.
 Companies handling EU citizen data or operating in regulated industries should verify that Peruvian providers comply with the updated framework.